shuaibahmed26/Network_Credentials/README.md

 # Network_Credentials #

-This bat script gets network credentials from the local comptuer and prints it to file
+This bat script gets network credentials from the local computer and prints it to file